-Establishing a UK Retreat Centre for Mindful Living and healing in challenging times
+Establishing a UK Practice Centre for Mindful Living and healing in challenging times

 "To create an environment where the wholesome qualities in each of us can be nourished is one of the most important things we need to offer to the world today.
-To have a regular practice schedule, Sangha members meeting each other in an atmosphere of harmony, to have brothers and sisters, couples, families, children, practising together brings us deep happiness and joy and the realisation of how important it is in the world to have places where people can find a refuge, where the Sangha, through the practice of mindfulness, can generate love and compassion, where young people can find and learn the values of living in mindfulness.
+To have a regular practice schedule, community members meeting each other in an atmosphere of harmony, to have brothers and sisters, couples, families, children, practising together brings us deep happiness and joy.
+The realisation of how important it is in the world to have places where people can find a refuge, where the community, through the practice of mindfulness, can generate love and compassion, where young people can find and learn the values of living in mindfulness.
 Please bring your love and support to this project, not just for yourself but for the countless generations that will come after us."Thich Nhat Hanh

-Twenty-one years ago whilst Thich Nhat Hanh was leading a retreat in England he expressed a wish that there be a national retreat centre in the UK.
-He also announced that he had a name for the centre – Being Peace – and presented the UK sangha with a beautiful calligraphy of this phrase.
+Twenty-one years ago whilst Thich Nhat Hanh was leading a retreat in England he expressed a wish that there be a national practice centre in the UK.
+He also announced that he had a name for the centre – Being Peace – and presented the UK community with a beautiful calligraphy of this phrase.

-Being Peace Centre would be a place for:
+Being Peace Centre will be a place for:

 Being Peace Centre will offer the gift of mindfulness to future generations through Family, Wake Up and Educators' retreats.

-Being Peace Centre would offer benefits of mindful living to support UK society by offering a range of open and specific retreats to support individuals, communities, businesses, organisations and changemakers.
+Being Peace Centre will offer benefits of mindful living to support UK society by offering a range of open and specific retreats, with regular invited monastic presence to support individuals, families, communities, businesses, organisations and changemakers.

 A spiritual home and focal point for practice in the UK will greatly strengthen the UK national Sangha.